chrisbarr/BeanstalkAPIBundle/README.md

 #BeanstalkAPIBundle
-A Symfony2 bundle for the Beanstalk PHP API
+A Symfony2 bundle for the [Beanstalkapp](http://beanstalkapp.com) API This bundle uses a slightly modified version of the [Beanstalk PHP API](https://github.com/chrisbarr/sfBeanstalk-PHP-API)

 ##Installation